Skip to main content

 • A Cloudflare account.

-• A domain name on Cloudflare.
-Transfer it to or buy one using the Cloudflare registrar.
+• A domain name using Cloudflare as your name server and DNS.
+Transfer your domain to them or buy one using the Cloudflare registrar.

 • An email SMTP server such as Brevo, SendGrid or another of your choice.
 These allow you to send between 100 and 300 emails a day for free which should be fine for personal purposes.